There's only one Shaquille O'Neal.

 I like this one as a good value investment play.

 1992 Hoops Shaq Rookie Card Redemption #A

-Hoops included a special insert card in an estimated 1 in 360 packs which allowed collectors to redeem for a special ten card NBA Lottery Draft set.
+Hoops included a special insert card in an estimated 1 in 360 packs, allowing collectors to redeem for a special ten-card NBA Lottery Draft set.

 The features a smiling Shaq on draft night.
 It is the most valuable card in the set; sealed sets are fairly easy to find on eBay.

 Inserted 1 in every 30 packs, the Magic's All-Rookie Team Hoops subset is a good option for those seeking a lower population Shaq rookie card.

 There are only 1,800 PSA copies, a fraction of the PSA Population for Shaq's Hoops base rookie.